-Finally, we examined the MWAL algorithm of~\citet{syed-schapire:game-theory:nips}.
+Finally, we examined the {\bf MWAL} algorithm of~\citet{syed-schapire:game-theory:nips}.
 This requires the cumulative discounted feature expectation as input, for appropriately defined features.
-Since we dealt with discrete environments, we used the state occupancy as a feature.
-Although the feature expectations can be calculated empirically, we obtained better performance in practice with the following procedure: We first computed the transition probabilities of the Markov chain induced by the maximum likelihood (or Laplace-smoothed) policy given the observed state-action sequences of the agent and the MDP transitions.
-Then we calculate the expectation of these features given this chain.
-We set all accuracy parameters of this algortihm to $10^{-3}$, which was sufficient for a robust behaviour.
+Since we had discrete environments, we used the state occupancy as a feature.
+The feature expectations can be calculated empirically, but we obtained better performance by first computeing the transition probabilities of the Markov chain induced by the maximum likelihood (or Laplace-smoothed) policy and then calculating the expectation of these features given this chain.
+We set all accuracy parameters of this algorithm to $10^{-3}$, which was sufficient for a robust behaviour.